andreaUNAM/cringecentral/wormie.md

 And Fett laughed.
 Incomprehensibly, he laughed.
 "Stop squirming, farm boy!"
 Luke didn't stop squirming because he hadn't been squirming in the first place, but he did close his mouth to wait for a much needed explanation.
 Fett continued, "No wonder you hadn't made a move, you had no idea.
 I guess it is up to me to clue you in."

 "Stop treating me like the innocent, young farmhands you trick into your bed," Luke bit back.
 He'd grown up around here.
 He'd heard the rumors.
-He'd bore witness to friends of friends of friends coming back after a night of their parent's worrying themselves sick, all giggly and proud because a Daimyo had called upon them _specifically_ and would most definitely call them back at any moment for more permanent companionship, maybe even for their hand.
+He'd bore witness to friends of friends of friends coming back after a night of their parents worrying themselves sick, all giggly and proud because a Daimyo had called upon them _specifically_ and would most definitely call them back at any moment for more permanent companionship, maybe even for their hand.
 It took either days, weeks or months depending on the person for them to come back to their senses and stop waiting.

 That strange easy-going expression was gone from Fett's face, which made Luke very happy.
 "You know I'm not like that."